chloedia/chloedia/README.md

 ![background](background.png)
 <center><i>Generated with DALL.E2</i></center>

-- 👋 Hi, I’m @chloedia
+# 👋🏼 Quick Presentation

-- 👀 I’m interested in machine and deep learning applied to image, Natural Language and Reinforcement learning.
+Hi, I’m @chloedia, but my real name is Chloé Daems !
+I’m interested in machine and deep learning applied to image, Natural Language Processing and Reinforcement learning.
-- 🌱 I just finished my engineering degree at CentralSupélec and am currently working on RL research with CNRS.
+In my GitHub, you can find some of my university project and personal ones I work on my free time.
+I just finished my engineering degree at CentralSupélec and am currently working on RL research with CNRS.

-- 💞️ Here you can find some of my school and personal project.
-- 📫 How to reach me : chloedaems0@gmail.com
+I am passionate about technology, travels and art !

 <br><br>
 # 💡 Projects